 Apple does not list how much you’ll save on each product so even though the Apple Program’s website will have discounts on some items, not all, it is difficult to tell which items are discounted.
 One solution is to go to the main Apple Store website.
 Do this in a separate browser, not tab, otherwise you might wind up on the Military Purchase Program website by default.
 You can now look up the Apple product you’re interested in buying on the program website and compare it against the main Apple Store website.
 If there is no difference, than Apple is not offering a military discount on that product.

 What Can’t I Save On?

-Unfortunately, the discount is primarily limited to computers and the Apple Care Protection Plan.
+Unfortunately, the military discount is primarily limited to computers and the Apple Care Protection Plan.
 Items such as the iPhone, iPad, iPod, Apple TV, Apple Watch and accessories are not discounted.
-There may be exceptions but rarely.
+There may be exceptions, but rarely.

 Can This Purchase be Used Towards Personal Use?

 Yes!
 The military discount from Apple is intended for personal use.

 Apple has no set policy and may request proof after the order is submitted.

 You can call the The Federal Government and Military Employee Purchase Program at 1-877-EPP-MEMBER.